-As Medicare’s Quality Improvement Organization (QIO) for Oregon, Acumentra Health convenes communities to facilitate communication across care settings and improvement efforts aimed at reducing avoidable hospital admissions.
+As Medicare’s Quality Improvement Organization (QIO) for Oregon, Acumentra Health convened communities between 2011 and 2014 to facilitate communication across care settings and improvement efforts aimed at reducing avoidable hospital admissions.

-We engage providers, patients, and stakeholders, using activities shaped by community needs and planned to align and coordinate with other ongoing projects.
-Our goal is sustainable, community-led approaches for helping patients avoid rehospitalization.
+We engaged providers, patients, and stakeholders, using activities shaped by community needs and planned to align and coordinate with other ongoing projects.
+Our goal was sustainable, community-led approaches for helping patients avoid rehospitalization.

-Our project is part of a national effort by the Medicare QIO Program to coordinate community-based, cross-setting work that will integrate patient care and reduce unnecessary hospital admissions.
+This project was part of a national effort by the Medicare QIO Program to coordinate community-based, cross-setting work that would integrate patient care and reduce unnecessary hospital admissions.
 Nationally, nearly 1 in 5 Medicare patients discharged from a hospital is readmitted for hospital care within 30 days; readmissions are reported to have cost Medicare $26 billion over 10 years.
-We draw on tools tested during a successful 13-state QIO pilot program, including approaches based on effective communication, coordination between settings, and activation of patients and caregivers to handle appropriate issues without hospital visits.
+Our interventions in Oregon drew on tools tested during a successful 13-state QIO pilot program, including approaches based on effective communication, coordination between settings, and activation of patients and caregivers to handle appropriate issues without hospital visits.

-Activities include the statewide No Place Like Home Campaign as well as targeted support for individual communities.
+Activities included the statewide No Place Like Home Campaign as well as targeted support for individual communities.
 Acumentra Health also supported applications for funding under the Community-based Care Transitions Program.